apm-workshop/at-etaps2026/_pages/index.md

  </tr>
 </table>

-If you previously filled the pre-registration form, this will replace your previous information about the registration type <i><b>(title and abstract will remain unaffected)</b></i>.
+<b>Please finalize the registration by proceeding with the payment (choose one of the two oprions below).</b> If you previously filled the pre-registration form, this will replace your previous information about the registration type <i><b>(title and abstract will remain unaffected)</b></i>.

 - [Basic registration](https://ticket.synesthesia.it/synesthesia/etaps-2026/redeem?voucher=APMWORKSHOPBASIC)